SWEDISH IN NEW YORK

 At the end of the semester the students will know:

 This course continues to build on our basic skills by introducing indefinite pronouns and the comparative of the adjective.
 Present perfect tense is introduced, as well as a few ways to express future.
 At the end the students will be able to talk about their routines, what they like to do, ask for directions, compare products and talk about things they’ve done in the past.
 Various cultural aspects will be highlighted during the course.
+The students will also be required to read a few easy read books (level 2) over the course of the semester.
 Prerequisite: Swedish Beginner 2 or equivalent.

 At the end of the semester the students will know: